gmu-swe/phosphor/README.md

 Phosphor currently requires Java 9+ to build, but it can also be used on Java 8.

+Phosphor is tested on Mac and Linux.
+We are aware that it does not presently work on Windows, and do not have the development resources to fix this, but welcome contributions as pull requests.

 ## Refactoring Status and Roadmap

 This branch contains what is nearly a complete rewrite of Phosphor, using a less fragile (but slower) approach to pass